Inventory Source Integrations

-For videos talking about our Catalog Manager and integrations in general, click here.
+Check out these in-depth videos covering our Catalog Manager and integrations in general.

 The integrations tab is where most people will spend the majority of their time.
 This is the section of the dashboard that allows you to select products, customize products, recategorize products, and do all of the other things that you would want to do to manage the products on your website.